zwc1625/reading-errors-and-debugging-using-pry-nyc01-seng-ft-080320/README.md

 [1] pry(#<RSpec::ExampleGroups::PlusTwo>)>
 ```

-The test is calling our `plus_two` method with the argument, `num`,  the value
+The test is calling our `plus_two` method with the argument, `num`.
+While in
-of `num` set to `3`, and the expected return value of `5`.
-We remember that the
+Pry, we can verify the value of `num` set to `3` by typing in the variable name.
-return value of a method in Ruby is generally the value of the last line of the
-method.
-Let's check our current return value by typing `num` into our Pry
-console.
-You should see something like this:

 ```ruby
 [1] pry(#<RSpec::ExampleGroups::PlusTwo>)> num